Paddyk45/chlorophyte/README.md

 - `1.0.0.0:7000-8000`: Will scan 1.0.0.0 on ports between 7000 and 8000
 - `1.0.0.0/4:7777,2.0.0.0:7000-8000`: Will scan the 1.0.0.0/4 subnet on port 7777 and 2.0.0.0 on ports 7000-8000
 - `1.0.0.0/24:7000-9000,11.0.10.0-11.12.0.128:7777-7800`: Will scan the 1.0.0.0/24 subnet on ports 7000-9000 and all IP-addresses between 11.0.10.0 and 11.12.0.128 on ports between 7777 and 7800

-At the end of the scan, all found servers will be printed.
+At the end of the scan, all found servers will be written to `chlorophyte_mass_finder_results.txt`

 ## Licenses
 All crates starting with chlorophyte- are licensed under the GLWTPL.
 For more info, see LICENSE.